Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## Purpose of this book

-To provide a range of ready congfigured PYTHON TEST FRAMEWORKS with a 'one step install', comprising of templates and references for developers to adapt to their own needs.
+1. To provide a range of ready congfigured PYTHON TEST FRAMEWORKS with a 'one step install', comprising of templates and references for developers to adapt to their own needs.

-To provide curated resources of articles, videos and books that I have found useful.
+2. To provide curated resources of articles, videos and books that I have found useful.

-The premise is that if a developer has an easy to set up test suite with example tests, combined with links to video and text resources, they can readily adapt the test suites as needed without having to set them up and coonfigure them.
+3. Create a concise 'How do I...?' wiki curated links.

+Whilst developing this book, I came across one of the best resources for PyTest - [pytest-with-eric.com](https://pytest-with-eric.com/).
+Combined with the PyTest book by [Brian Okken](https://pythontest.com/), they have helped me gain a deeper understanding of PyTest.

+I enjoy building Plugins and I an developing a PyTest Hooks and Plugin online video course that teaches how to create many lite versions of well lnown plugins such as:

+- CSV Lite Reporter
+- Sorting, randomizing and deselecting tests
+- Dynamic loading of data for paremetrization
+- Set up and storing data across hooks

+As a curated list of resources, I have integrity over linking to the work of others and due credits are given.

+Often I am a wrapper around someone else's effort and I try to add a different presentation whre possible as we each find our understanding with a different presentation of the subject.
+Hence having may teachers enables us all as eternal students to get our heads around sometimes complex subjects.

 ## How best to use